ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/scale_up/README.md

 # Ourput

-The program will save the output in a file "newterrain.txt".
+The program will save the output in a file "newterrain.off".